lcnr/computer/boulder/NOTES.md

 As it is inefficient to check the type of `x` before initializing `y`,  `x` and `y` must have a similar layout.
 The easiest way this can be archived is by defining the layout of all unions.
 This still allows for most optimizations and simplifies the compiler.

+## Lir and liveliness

+Calculating the liveliness of a memory location goes as follows:

+- start at the terminator of each block, all used locations are alive.
+- going backwards through each step:
+    - writing to a location causes it to stop being alive.
+    - reading a location makes it alive.

+Every time a location is changed from dead to alive, add an edge to all other locations which are currently alive.